mjdamgaard/UP-Web-Project/README.md

 Another feature of a user-programmable platform is that apps do not have to allocate storage space or computational resources in advance.
 Instead the resources are only allocated exactly when needed by the users of the given app.[^2]

-[^2]: And if an app needs server-side maintenance routines to run at regularly scheduled intervals, these intervals can just be based on how many post requests has occurred since the last execution, rather than how much time has passed.
+[^2]: And if an app needs server-side maintenance routines to run at regularly scheduled intervals, these intervals can just be based on how many POST requests has occurred since the last execution, rather than on how much time has passed.

 This means that it is essentially free for developers to upload new apps and features, as it only costs the system the storage space required for the given source code.